-You can apply on the UCAS Website from 8th October.
+You can view our course on the UCAS website from 6th October.
+Applications open on 13th October.
 You can search for teacher training programmes by type, by area, by name or by course code.
 Polaris is offering a course for Primary based training, that will focus on either the 3-7 or 7-11 age phase, although you will be trained and qualified to teach across both.

 What happens next

 Once you have submitted your application, York St John University will check that basic criteria have been met, and then will pass applicant details to Polaris.
-Interviews will take place shortly after this and will be held in one of Polaris’ primary schools.
-Interviewees will be asked to prepare a short (10-minute) teaching exercise to deliver to a small group of children, there will be a written test and a formal interview with Polaris team members.
-Our aim is to find out what applicants know about teaching and learning and how they interact with others of all ages; we are not trying to catch anyone out!
+Interviews will take place shortly after this (Please note, interviews will be held online during the Covid 19 pandemic).
 We will inform interviewees by the end of the following day to let them know if we will be offering them a place on our programme.